-The bizarre thing is that many, many users on GMail (either directly or using Gmail as a relay) have no such issues with signup emails and so on arriving in seconds which makes this very difficult for us to remedy.
+The bizarre thing is that many Gmail users (either directly or using Gmail as a relay) have no such issues with signup emails and so on arriving in seconds which makes this very difficult for us to remedy.

 The first thing to check is your junk or spam folder plus also pay special attention to your Tabbed Inbox and Categories as the mail may have been marked as Promotions, for example.

 Below is a walk-through of some of the things to try in Gmail specifically.